chipsalliance/rocket-chip/groundtest/README.md

 - the numeric command-line option sets the random seed;
 - the first number on each line of the trace is the core id;
 - \#N denotes a request-id N;
-- \@T denotes a time T in clock cycles;
+- @T denotes a time T in clock cycles;
 - hex numbers denote addresses;
 - remaining decimal numbers denote values being loaded or stored;
 - the value written by every store is unique (this simplifies trace checking and reasoning);
 - this trace contains only loads, stores and responses, but the generator (and axe) also support LR/SC pairs, atomics, and fences.

-We convert these traces to axe format using the toaxe.py script available in rocket-chip/scripts.
+We convert these traces to axe format using the [toaxe.py](https://github.com/ucb-bar/rocket-chip/blob/master/scripts/tracegen%2Bcheck.sh) script available in rocket-chip/scripts.

 ```
-  > ../scripts/tracegen.py ./emulator-Top-TraceGenConfig 1 2>&1 | ../scripts/toaxe.py -
+  > tracegen.py ./emulator-Top-TraceGenConfig 1 | toaxe.py -
   # &M[2] == 0x0000000010
   # &M[0] == 0x0000000008
   # &M[3] == 0x0000000108